jumoel/itu-game-journalism/2012-03-20-Press_Release.md

 have been partying around the clock because of their accomplishment," said John Riccitiello, CEO of Electronic Arts.
 "Our marketing department is drafting new campaigns as we speak, touting the accomplishment."

-The work to close down several of the departments in the offices of the municipality will formally begin in April, but select workers have already been laid off.
-Their replacements will be Sim City afficionados, who in the future will be responsible for all counceling and guidance with regards to the development of Copenhagen.
+The work to reduce the spending and close down several of the departments in the offices of the municipality will formally begin in April, but select high payed workers have already been laid off.
+Their replacements will be Sim City afficionados, who in will be responsible for all counceling and guidance with regards to the future development of Copenhagen.
+The use of Sim City will allow the municipality to view city planning in a new light, and will help bring Copenhagen into the top tier of the metropolises of the world.

 If the project proves succesful, it will be expanded to encompass all major Danish cities within the next couple of years.